PhilAldridge/CV/README.md

 Teaching requires excellent communication and I have become very effective at both explaining topics to others and understanding the perspective of others.
 As well as teaching students, I have led training sessions for the teachers of mathematics in department meetings and INSET days and I have created exemplary teaching resources that are now used as the standard across a five school trust.
 I also led a collaboration of mathematics and science departments where together we decided how best to teach and structure topics which are common to both subjects.
 I have recently been part of a project exploring how teachers can most effectively deploy and communicate with teaching assistants.

 #### Mathematical knowledge
 As a mathematics graduate at the University of Birmingham, my mathematical knowledge is very strong.
-TDOD
+I have found applying this knowledge when coding to be very useful, particularly when creating efficient and robust algorithms to solve complex problems and when trying to understand existing algorithms, like the fast fourier trasnform and its many applications.

 ## Projects
 Please feel free to explore my Git profile to see more of my work.